aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { AppSyncAuthConfiguration } from '@aws-amplify/graphql-transformer-interfaces';
 import { AppSyncDataSourceType } from '@aws-amplify/graphql-transformer-interfaces';
 import { AppSyncFunctionConfigurationProvider } from '@aws-amplify/graphql-transformer-interfaces';
-import { AssetManagerProvider } from '@aws-amplify/graphql-transformer-interfaces';
-import { AssetProps } from '@aws-amplify/graphql-transformer-interfaces';
 import { AssetProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { AuthorizationConfig } from 'aws-cdk-lib/aws-appsync';
 import { AuthorizationType } from 'aws-cdk-lib/aws-appsync';